dcooney/react-npm-starter/README.md

 Go ahead and rename this component or create an entirely new component.
 This will be the main component used for distribution, so add all the component logic and functionality to this entry point.

-#### Testing
+#### Local Testing

+Testing your package locally involves importing the component directly into the demo application.

 With the local development server running, locate the `App.tsx` file found in the root of the `src` directory.

-Modify `App.tsx` accordingly to import the component as you would any other React component and then continue building out the package until the functionality is working as expected.
+Modify this file accordingly to import the component as you would any other React component and then continue building out the package until the functionality is working as expected.

 Read more about [Package Testing](#compiling) below.